odoo/documentation/point_of_sale/overview/setup.rst

   cable.
 Make sure this will connect the POSBox to the same network as your POS device.

-* **Wi-Fi**: If you do not wish to use Ethernet, plug in a Linux compatible USB Wi-Fi adapter.
-Most commercially available Wi-Fi adapters are Linux compatible.
-Officially supported are Wi-Fi adapters with a Ralink 5370 chipset.
+* **Wi-Fi**: The current version of the POSBox has Wi-Fi built in.
 Make sure not to plug in an Ethernet cable, because all Wi-Fi functionality will be bypassed when a wired network connection is available.

 Power the POSBox
 ~~~~~~~~~~~~~~~~